 - The versatility of the microscope allows for the development of highly specialized imaging techniques for individual applications.

-This article will focus on the third point, describing three very different optical microscopy techniques that have been developed for analysis of biological specimens, as examples of its versatility.
-It is a companion article to “The Light Microscope”.
+This article will focus on the third point, describing three very different optical microscopy techniques that have been developed for the analysis of biological specimens, as examples of their versatility.
+It is a companion article to “The Light Microscope.”

 Imaging of Single Biomolecules

 One of the most powerful advances in the life sciences was the development of fluorescently labeled proteins and small molecules, which has allowed the visualization of molecular-scale biological processes.